Join our community for news, tips, and insights. Sign up for our Monthly Newsletter

 3. Net income

-Also known as the bottom line, net income is the final amount showing on your income statement after gross profit, wages, taxes, and all other business expenses have been subtracted from your revenue.
+Also known as the bottom line, net income is the final amount on your income statement after gross profit, wages, taxes, and all other business expenses have been subtracted from your revenue.

 How to analyze your income statement

 Analyzing your income statements won’t just allow you to monitor your business’s performance over time, it will help you measure your profitability against other companies’ gross, operating, and net profit margins.
+The easiest way to prepare and then analyze an income statement is with the help of accounting software like QuickBooks Online (QBO) or Xero.

 There are 2 main ways to conduct an income statement analysis: horizontally and vertically.